 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
 The Company's ability to continue as a going concern is dependent on management's ability to raise required funding through future equity issuances.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.
-As at February 29, 2024, the Company has a working capital deficiency of \$47,155 (February 28, 2023 - working capital of \$608,567).
+As at February 28, 2025, the Company has working capital of \$1,537,151 (February 29, 2024 - working capital deficiency of \$47,155).
 The payment terms for accounts payable are generally 30 days or due on receipt.